Trivadis/plsql-cop-validators/README.md

 G-9014    | Constants should start with 'co_'.
 G-9015    | Subtypes should end with 'type'.

 These prefixes and suffixes can be customized by using a `TrivadisPlsqlNaming.properties` file.
 This file must be placed in the user's home directory (`$HOME` for Linux or macOS and `%HOMEDRIVE%%HOMEPATH%` for Windows).
 If a property is omitted it will fall back to the default value (see table above).

-Here's an example of the `TrivadisPlsqlNaming.properties` file content:
+Here's an example of the `TrivadisPlsqlNaming.properties` file content using default values for all properties:

 ```
 PREFIX_GLOBAL_VARIABLE_NAME = g_